Bovojon/AI-labB-breakthrough/README.md

 E) Transition function conditions:
 1. Spot must be empty
 2. Spot must exist - cannot transition outside of the board

+## TODO
+1) Check to make sure that number of rows of pieces not more than allowed.
+2) Return state for transition function